Stanslas55/BlasterProject/README.md

 We have set up 3 demonstrations :

-- A real-time rendering of a sphere with a luminous orb orb orbiting around it.
+- A real-time rendering of a sphere with a luminous orb orbiting around it.
 Possibility to change the materials in real time (color, shyness, etc...).
 - A complex scene which is composed of several objects.
 There is the possibility to save the generated scenes (/bin/output.png)
 - Ability to load an .obj file (A cube, Suzanne, a teapot and a dragon).
 The dragon is so big that it is not recommended to launch its loading which is estimated to take several hours.